-- How Do I Store Oil Paintings For The Long Term?
+- What is the Way to Store Oil Paintings For The Long Term?

 A busy day of oil painting will leave your studio with a lot of wet oil painting.
-It is pretty obvious you can’t leave them just anywhere.
+You cant leave them just anywhere.
 You need these paintings stored properly to avoid damage from weather elements, pets, and people.

-There are several ways to store oil painting as they dry.
+There are several ways to store oil paintings as they dry.
 The first and easiest way is to use a drying rack.
 Every artist needs a drying rack in their studio.
-Drying racks are convenient and provide a secure place to store paintings as they dry.
+Drying racks are convenient and provide a secure place to store layers of paintings as they dry.

 Depending on the number of wet oil paintings, you can choose drying racks with multiple compartments.
-If you don’t have a budget for drying racks, consider DIY drying racks.
-Additionally, the arts should be stored in a secure room with the right temperature and humidity.
+If you dont have a budget for drying racks, consider DIY drying racks.
+Additionally, the art should be stored in a secure room with the right temperature and humidity.

 Flat file cabinets